greenelab/generic-expression-patterns/README.md

 **University of Pennsylvania, University of Colorado Anschutz Medical Campus**

-**Rationale**: People performing differential expression (DE) analysis find that some genes and subsequent pathways are more likely to be differentially expressed even across a wide range of experimental designs.[Powers et. al., Bioinformatics 2018](https://academic.oup.com/bioinformatics/article/34/13/i555/5045793 ); [Crow et. al., PNAS 2019](https://www.pnas.org/content/116/13/6491).
+**Rationale**: People performing differential expression (DE) analysis find that some genes and subsequent pathways are more likely to be differentially expressed even across a wide range of experimental designs ([Powers et. al., Bioinformatics 2018](https://academic.oup.com/bioinformatics/article/34/13/i555/5045793 ); [Crow et. al., PNAS 2019](https://www.pnas.org/content/116/13/6491)).

 Given that there exists these commonly DE genes and subsequent pathways, it is important to be able to distinguish between genes that are generic versus experiment or condition-specific.
 These specific genes may point to, say, those genes that are disease-specific and may reveal new insights into pathogenic mechanisms that might have gotten overlooked by examining all the DE genes in aggregate.
 And these disease-specific genes can also help to prioritize DEGs for follow-up wet experiments/functional experiments.
 For example, [Swindell et. al.](https://www.sciencedirect.com/science/article/pii/S0022202X16312465#fig3) identified IL-17A as an inducer of DEGs most uniquely elevated in psoriasis lesions compared to other skin diseases.
 Furthermore, clinical data demonstrating efficacy of anti-IL-17A therapy for moderate-to-severe psoriasis.
 In general being able to distinguish between generic vs context-specific signals is important to learning gene function and revealing insights into mechanism of disease.